ingalin/jobSearchWebsite/README.md

+# Job Search Website

+Find your job in Toronto.
+Search by location or keywords, use your own wish list!

+Job search website built in REACT and Firebase for Toronto area.
+Filter results by smaller area or keywords.

+Register and Log In, to use your personal wish list and apply for the job!

+Stack used - JavaScript, React, Firebase, HTML, CSS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).